L. D. Ricketts: Nacozari, Sonora, Mexico and Morenci, Arizona with PD

-In 1897, Dr. Ricketts recommended that Phelps Dodge buy the then-small Pilares mine in northern Sonora from the Guggenheim family.
-Dr. Douglas put him in charge of redeveloping the property, in what became probably the first attempt to mine a porphyry copper deposit by mass methods.
+In 1897, Ricketts recommended that Phelps Dodge buy the then-small Pilares mine in northern Sonora from the Guggenheim family.
+Douglas put him in charge of redeveloping the property, in what became probably the first attempt to mine a porphyry copper deposit by mass methods.
 As first manager of The Moctezuma Copper Company, Ricketts planned and constructed a modern mine, concentrator, smelter and townsite, connected by railroad.
 The plant was innovative in that it was constructed of steel frame, and the works powered by electricity.
 By 1901, when he left the company, the Pilares mine was a profitable, low-cost copper producer, mining ore with less than 3% copper, a record at the time.
 Also he had gained maturity as a mine manager and had become a sought after metallurgist.

-In this same time period, Dr. Ricketts designed another modern copper concentrator for the Detroit Copper Mining Company of Arizona (another Phelps Dodge controlled company) at Morenci, Arizona, and invested in what became the Valley National Bank, one of the first substantial banks in Arizona.
+In this same time period, Ricketts designed another modern copper concentrator for the Detroit Copper Mining Company of Arizona (another Phelps Dodge controlled company) at Morenci, Arizona, and invested in what became the Valley National Bank, one of the first substantial banks in Arizona.
 Ricketts continued to serve as a Valley Bank executive for the rest of his life.